MarvinDetzkeit/GRIND_Hackathon/README.md

 All In-Game-Purchases are made in $GRIND and the money goes to a treasury.
 At the end of a season, every player gets awarded a portion of the whole treasury, proportional to the number of coins the player collected during that season, divided by the total number of coins collected by all players in that season.

+The more you GRIND, the more you WIN!

 ## Incorporation of the Brands
 The game features three characters: